How to Look Up Public Eviction Records in 5 Minutes (for Free)

 There are a few different ways to look up public eviction records for free, including searching court cases online, visiting the courthouse, or even contacting prior landlords.

-Many landlords rely on eviction record reports as part of their tenant screening process.
+Successful landlords usually pull eviction record reports during the tenant screening process.
 Tenants should also know their own eviction record so they can address the issue head-on with prospective landlords.

 A Screening Tool for Landlords

-Landlords often use an eviction records report as a screening tool to weed out undesirable applicants.
+Landlords often use eviction records to weed out undesirable applicants.
 However, landlords can find records of eviction cases that didn’t actually result in an eviction in these circumstances:

 • The case could have been dismissed because the landlord didn’t pursue it, documents weren’t served correctly, or it was settled out of court.

-• The landlord and tenant could have worked something out at an initial hearing before the hearing.
+• The landlord and tenant may have worked out an agreement before the actual hearing.

-In some cases, the court case may be found in the system, but a landlord who isn’t thorough may conclude that an actual eviction resulted.
+In some instances, these court cases may be found in the system, but a landlord who isn’t thorough may conclude that an actual eviction resulted.

 warning